 Thank you for visiting this site.
 I have taught in the Great Books and history programs at Pepperdine University since Fall 2013, a few months after receiving my doctorate in history from University of Notre Dame.
 Prior to Pepperdine, I taught adjunct at UC Riverside and the Palm Desert Campus of Cal State San Bernardino, and worked at the L’Arche Wavecrest community in Orange, Calif.

-Born in Vietnam – my name is spelled Hoàng Anh Tuấn in Vietnamese – and educated there until twelve years old, I graduated from high school then and a small liberal arts college in Minnesota where I majored in philosophy and enrolled in the Great Books honors program.
-Between undergraduate and graduate studies, I lived and worked for ten years in Seattle, mostly at the L’Arche Noah Sealth community, but also in catering at Northwest Hospital.
+Born in Vietnam–my name is spelled Hoàng Anh Tuấn in Vietnamese–and educated there until twelve years old, I graduated from high school then a small liberal arts college in Minnesota where I majored in philosophy and enrolled in the Great Books honors program.
+Between undergraduate and graduate studies, I lived and worked for ten years in Seattle, mostly as a live-in assistant among adults with intellectual disabilities at the L’Arche Noah Sealth community.
+(I also worked as a caterer at the kitchen and cafeteria of Northwest Hospital.)
 I currently live in Orange County, whose Little Saigon has the largest population of Vietnamese outside of Vietnam.

 Why tuannyriver?
 In college, I lived in the seminary building on campus and worked in its kitchen.
 Washing dishes and pots and pans, however, fell to non-kitchen fellows who took turns on a weekly basis.
 Sometimes in my first year, one of the dishwashers, a junior, saw me nearby and spontaneously started singing Swanee River, a song by Stephen Foster from the 1850s and about the Suwanee River in the American South.
 It’s a charming song – here is a live and lively performance by Hugh Laurie, him of House fame – except that the junior sang it as, you guess it, Tuanny River.